tmluongx-gitRepo/Job-Portal/backend/docs/chat_agent_plan.md

 - ✅ Phase 0 scaffolding landed (configuration + module skeletons).
 - ✅ Phase 1 (session persistence + Redis cache) in progress — storage layer completed.
+- ✅ WebSocket streaming loop echoes structured responses per role.
-- Next immediate tasks: wire FastAPI streaming endpoint and integrate orchestrator logic.
+- Next immediate tasks: replace stub chains with real LangChain retrieval + LLM streaming.

 If you pick up this work, please update this file with progress notes and any new decisions so the next teammate has a clear starting point.